 I thought it would be helpful for you to hear some of the complaints in the customers’ own words, as I appreciate resolving this situation may not be on the top of your very long to-do list.

-“Whilst I appreciate your role in minimising pension fraud and advising me to make considered decisions, I now find your actions to be deliberately resistant and are designed to fatigue me in moving - something I will be highlighting to the FCA and FOS.
+“Whilst I appreciate your role in minimising pension fraud and advising me to make considered decisions, I now find your actions to be deliberately resistant and are designed to fatigue me in moving - something I will be highlighting to the Financial Conduct Authority and FOS.

 I have moved 2 other pensions from Scottish Widows and Legal & General to Pension Bee and this process was completed within 30 days.
 This current process is taking more than 3 months.